I provide the following editing services for novels, novellas, short stories, short story collections, and non-fiction manuscripts:

 II.
 Line edit:

-While the manuscript critique focusses largely on story elements, the focus of the line edit is mainly on writing elements, wherein the manuscript is edited for grammar, punctuation, usage and style.
+While the manuscript critique focuses largely on story elements, the focus of the line edit is mainly on writing elements, wherein the manuscript is edited for grammar, punctuation, usage and style.
 This will also include rewriting of any lines or small passages, where required, for clarity and precision, but will not involve any major structural changes.

 III.
 A detailed two-stage edit: